DigitalHallucinations/SCOUT-2/DOCS/Documentation Schema/Documentator.md

 ### Commit Message Instructions

 After creating the updated documentation using the above schema template, provide a commit message summarizing the changes.
-The commit message should be detailed and follow this template:
+The commit message should be detailed, contain the names of the module, method and external class function (if any is found in the file) as well as follow this template:

 ```
+Update: Documentation

-Update: documentation for the project modules and classes
+  The description for the project modules and classes (include the module, method and function names)

   - Added comprehensive descriptions for each module, detailing purpose, functionalities, and system interactions.
   - Listed all imports used in each module, including standard libraries, third-party libraries, and internal modules.
   - Provided detailed constructor (`__init__`) documentation for each class, including initialization steps, state setup, and dependencies.
   - Documented each class method with detailed descriptions, parameters, return values, example usage, and important notes.
   - Included edge cases and typical scenarios for method and function calls.
   - Enhanced readability and consistency across all documentation sections.
 ```